-Chris has been Head of School since 2010.
-His primary teaching and research interests are in the areas of property law and environmental law. before coming to Newcastle in 2003, Chris was a Lecturer, Reader and then Professor of law at the University of Wales Aberystwyth. he has also been a Solicitor in private practice
+Chris was Head of School 2010 - 2016.
+His primary teaching and research interests are in the areas of property law and environmental law.
+Before coming to Newcastle in 2003, Chris was a Lecturer, Reader and then Professor of law at the University of Wales Aberystwyth.
+He has also been a Solicitor in private practice.

 Chris has undertaken a number of external academic roles.
 These have included:

 REF 2014: Chris was appointed to Sub Panel UoA 20 (Law) as an output assessor in 2013.

 Arts and Humanities Research Council (AHRC): member of AHRC Peer Review College 2010-2016.
 Assessor for major grant applications and knowledge transfer.

 International Expert Referees Panel, Australian Research Council 2003- 2010

 Nominated UK representative, European Science Foundation COST research programme, Individuals, Societies, Cultures and Health (ISCH) Domain 2008-2011

 Comite European de Droit Rural (Council of Europe NGO)